kamalsingh2000/Indian_Census_Analysis_Dashboard/README.md

 We were given two dataset .In first dataset we have State ,Growth ,sex_ratio and Literacy rate ,In second dataset we have State ,Area ,Population.

-I made previous population ,male count ,female count ,literated people ,illiterated people count using Calculated Field , conncted bothb dataset in Tableau and analysis starts .
+I made previous population ,male count ,female count ,literated people ,illiterated people count using Calculated Field , conncted both dataset in Tableau and analysis starts .

 In first Dashboard we shown state wise population using bubble charta and difference between previous population and current population.Total 20% population increased in india from previous census to latest census.Nagaland  has highest population percent increasing .

 ![First_dahsboard](https://user-images.githubusercontent.com/84310007/204076063-cebd095a-5c8a-422f-9675-6b04a157713d.png)